 Q. When do I have to be born in order to get the new flat rate state pension?

 A. It depends on whether you’re a man or a woman and when the flat rate state pension is introduced.
-At the moment, the government has said it won’t be introduced before April 6th 2016 at the earliest, but it could be introduced after that (or possibly not at all if the new government isn’t committed to it).

 • If you’re a woman, you won’t qualify for the new flat rate state pension unless you’re born on or after 6th April 1953.